DIET - EXERCISE - FITNESS For Life

 can perform every dumbbell exercise with them and more.
 The difference

-rubber, usually six to eight inches wide, and come with or without a handle,
+usually six to eight inches wide, and come with or without a handle, while

-while tubing is round and almost always sold with handles.
-The tubing bungies
+tubing is round and almost always sold with handles.
+The tubing bungies are

 Tubes and bands come in different colors to represent different resistance higher resistance is accomplished by making the rubber thicker but since manufacturers use different color coding systems and typically provide no information about the level of resistance of each color, it's hard to know how they compare to dumbbells and machines in terms of weight.
 In other words, are you lifting five pounds with a yellow tube or 10 pounds with a green band?

 Follow the same principles with elastic tubes that you would with dumbbells.
 Be sure to warm up and cool down, do stretches in "sets", and let your mussels rest for at least a day or two between workouts.